YonSci/yon_academic/_portfolio/portfolio-7.md

 The shapefile ranges from `33.00541327` to `47.99567693` longitudes & `3.40510906` to `14.88539753` latitudes

 You may get a quick overview of the shape file by using the geometry values.
-For instance, to view the first geometry file, you can use the code below:
+For instance, to view the first data, you can use the code below:
 <div class="language-python highlighter-rouge">
  <div class="highlight">
   <pre class="highlight">